paulbrimicombe/storybook-controls-demo/README.md

 ## Gotchas / limitations

 - If you like to use `export default` for your React components, you'll have to add an additional named export.
 This allows `react-docgen-typescript` to work out the name of your component and match it to the correct stories.
+- If you update a `.d.ts` definition file, the changes don't get hot reloaded (they do if you update a `JSDoc` comment).
 - Default arguments are extracted from the JavaScript source code, not the `JSDoc` comments.
 - Adding `JSDoc` comments or referencing `.d.ts` files gives no build time or runtime type checking of the parameters.
 You can, however, [type check your JavaScript files using TypeScript](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html).